Compare Tree Pruning Quotes Now

 The Collar Cut

-This technique is one of the first things an arborist learns when they go to TAFE.
+This technique is one of the first things an arborist learns when they get formal training.

 What it the collar?
 It refers to the branch tissue marked with a bark ridge that connects to the tree trunk.

-By making a cut along the collar seam, you are taking the shortest line between two points and reducing the wound you are creating.
+By making a cut along the collar seam, you are taking the shortest line between two points and reducing the wound size.